 Contacts are a super easy go-to if I want to live life acting more like I don’t use glasses, and they let me do simple things like wear sunglasses, or, at least in theory, snorkel masks.
 But… what about snorkeling with contact lenses?

-But, can you snorkel with contacts?
 While snorkeling with soft contacts is possible, medical professionals do not recommend it due to the chance of eye infection should water with microbial growth touch your contact lens.
 Hard and gas-permeable contacts are also not recommended for snorkeling because they can stick to your eye or scratch your cornea when under increased water pressure.

 Pretty much all water is home to various sorts of microbes and bacteria.
 Generally, these microbes and bacteria don’t cause us much trouble, and when it comes to the eyes, our natural system does a pretty good job of flushing most anything out that might make its way in.
 This is a daily occurrence even during something like showering.